 These are challenging times for members of today’s military.
-Not only are service men and women being called upon for extended combat tours in Iraq and Afghanistan, those on the home front are being asked to lengthen their careers and, in some cases, even being called back to active duty from the Reserves.
+Not only are servicemen and women being called upon for extended combat tours in Iraq and Afghanistan, but those on the home front are also being asked to lengthen their careers and, in some cases, even being called back to active duty from the Reserves.

 With this context in mind, it is disturbing that military families can’t even seem to get a break when it comes to tuition policies at state colleges and universities.

 In 2002, a U.S. Army-formed working group examining the in-state tuition policies of states found that most, but not all, provide in-state tuition rates to military families when they are stationed in state.

 The working group recommended an “ideal” in-state tuition policy that would provide:

 - in-state tuition for military members and their families in the state of legal residence;